 In Ohio it is the County Recorder who has the important and indispensable task of keeping the vital records pertaining to ownership in real estate (land) and to all encumbrances and liens upon it.
 Without the work of the County Recorder in recording, safekeeping and organizing all documents in a competent and logical manner, it would be nearly impossible to purchase land and be assured of a clear title or to lend money with land as security.
 The real estate market is a vital part of our economy.
 Buying a home is usually the largest purchase that a person will ever make in their lifetime.
 Having current, accurate, simple to search information readily available for the public plays an important role in the process.
-Ross County Recorder Kathy Dunn and her Staff take great pride in their commitment to provide the public, title examiners and lenders with the tools they need to make their home purchase research and decisions.
-Our goal is to make it simple for you to research a property’s history by accurately indexing the basic information about the property and providing you with easy access to the original documents filed.
-Having clear concise public records will help you make an informed decision.

 The practice of recording real estate documents is based on law in England which traveled to the New World with the colonists.
 Public land registrars were appointed in colonial America to keep accurate records.
 A system of registration was necessary to prove the rights of persons who first made claims to property.
 In 1787 the Northwest Territory was formed, encompassing all lands north and west of the Ohio River.
 A Recorder's office was established in each county.
 Ohio became a state in 1803 and although the state constitution did not provide for a Recorder's office, the first state legislature mandated that a Recorder be appointed in each county by the Judges of the Court of Common Please.
 In 1829, the Recorder's office became an elective position and in 1936 the term was established at four years.